0zAND1z/blockchain-loap/README.md

  * The hash of to the **Original structure/version**
  * All the hash of the files added/modified.

-By using the hash of the structure as address of immutable content, we can easily navigate between versions and obtain the chain of changes.
-As a version is addressed by a single hash, we allow auditors to easily identify what was changed in one single step of the chain of changes.
+By using the MerkleDAG and the hash as address of immutable content, we can navigate between versions and obtain a chain of changes.
+As a version is addressed by a single hash and linked with the other versions, we allow auditors to easily identify what was changed in one single step of the chain of changes.

 By using symmetric cryptography and a PKI to manage authorization, we can easily publish in a Blockchain the hashes of the MerkleDAG.
 The public key used will